Professor of Economics

 Current Working Papers

-1. Another Look at Great Moderation: The Changes in the Dynamics of Consumption and Output" with Chang-Jin Kim and Chunji Xuan, Revised on March 13, 2015
+2. "New Dynamics of Consumption and Output" with Chang-Jin Kim and Chunji Xuan, Revised on January 12, 2018

 3. "Public investment in transportation and communication and growth: A dynamic panel approach" with M. Emranul Haque, Revised on May 2009.